chrisvrakas/mkgrid/README.md

 So people rehearse.
 The problem is *how*.
 Every existing grid planner wants you to create an account, upload your unreleased photos to their servers, and pay a monthly subscription to unlock basic features — all to preview a layout.
 You hand over your content and your data to plan a grid.

-mkgrid does the same job with none of that.
+[mkgrid](https://mkgird.app) does the same job with none of that.
 It's one HTML file that runs entirely in your browser.
 Your photos are loaded, arranged, cropped, and exported on your own machine.
 There is no account, no upload, no server, no analytics.
 Close the tab and the only place your feed ever existed is your own browser.

-The privacy of your work depends on the ownership of your work. mkgrid keeps both with you.
+The privacy of your work depends on the ownership of your work.

 It's `mkdir` for your feed: **make grid**.